flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/features.md

 ## In-Game Evaluation
-To determine the players personality through a game, we are **evaluating the player's choices and playing-style**.
+To determine the player's personality through a game, we are **evaluating the player's choices and playing-style**.
 For that, we designed quests and dialog options **based on the survey questions**. \
 For example, to convert the question “I have a soft heart”, we created a scenario in which the player encounters a homeless person.
 Now, they can choose if they'd rather help or ignore him. \